theapache64/stackzy/README.md

 1. Choose `Application` to perform the analysis
 1. Enjoy the report 😎

+## 💻 Install

+- Executables for windows, linux and mac will be released soon. 😇

 ## 🏗️️ Built with

 | What           	| How                    	|